hcengineering/huly-schedule/README.md

 ## Deployment

-Build docker container and tag it with a desired version (it could be any tag, will be updated anyway):
+Add and push a version tag:

 ```
-npm run build:docker
-docker tag service_huly-schedule hardcoreeng/service_huly-schedule:v0.0.5
-docker push hardcoreeng/service_huly-schedule:v0.0.5
+git tag -a v0.0.5
+git push origin v0.0.5
 ```

-The image should have the `service_` prefix to mark it as "internal".
+Build should start on GitHub automatically.
+Target image has the `service_` prefix to mark it as "internal".
 Then update the version tag in the [platform](https://github.com/hcengineering/platform/tree/develop/pods/external/services.d).
 The sevice will be automatically pulled, retagged with the lates platform version, and deployed on the cluster.

 ## Configuration